MusicKit¶

 Status¶

-Five top-level commands shipped (convert, library, inspect, tui, serve); library carries the read/mutate/manage subcommands (tree, audit, fix, cover, cover-pick, retag, index). mypy + pyright + ruff clean, full pytest suite green.
-Real-world tested against Symfonium / Amperfy / play:Sub / Feishin clients.
+Six top-level commands shipped (convert, library, inspect, tui, serve, playlist); library carries the read/mutate/manage subcommands (tree, audit, fix, cover, cover-pick, retag, lyrics, index); playlist carries gen / list / show. mypy + pyright + ruff clean, full pytest suite green.
+Real-world tested against Symfonium / Amperfy / play:Sub / Feishin clients with persistent favourites and synced lyrics.

 Roadmap items still open are listed at Roadmap.